 - Participate in BGs to get more.
 You can also earn CPs by fulfilling objectives in Battlegrounds — like capturing the flag in Warsong Gulch, capturing a base in Arathi Basin, or killing a lieutenant in Alterac Valley.

 - If you kill one and the same Character multiple times in less than 24 hours, you will get less and less CP each time.
-Example: The first kill a day will grant you with the 100% of CP, the second – 75%, the third – 50%, the fourth – 25%.
+Example: The first kill a day will grant you 100% of CP, the second — 75%, the third — 50%, and the fourth — 25%.
 The fifth and all the following slaughters won’t give you anything.

 - Killing in a group will allow you to get CP even if you didn’t touch the aggrieved one at all.
 The CP are evenly divided between all Players of the group who were in the circumscribed area at that moment.
 But even so, low-level Players will get less CP than the high-level ones.